mcx/FFCP-GCodeSnippets/README.md

 You need to modify the .ini file before loading it into PrusaSlicer.
 The steps are described below, but I provide [a helper webpage that does everything for you](https://www.dr-lex.be/software/ffcp-slic3r-ini-helper.html).
 This page needs 2 things as input: the `PATH` value as described in the previous steps, and the appropriate config bundle ini file.

 Remember, `PATH` must be one of the following, as described in the previous steps:
-* if you are running PrusaSlicer in Linux or MacOS: the absolute UNIX-style path to the `make_fcp_x3g.pl` script;
+* if you are running PrusaSlicer in MacOS, or an older non-FlatPak PrusaSlicer in Linux: the absolute UNIX-style path to the `make_fcp_x3g.pl` script;
 * if you use a Perl interpreter in Windows: the absolute Windows-style paths to both `perl.exe` and the `make_fcp_x3g.pl` script, both between double quotes and with a space in between;
 * if you run `make_fcp_x3g.pl` inside WSL: the absolute Windows-style path to `slic3r_postprocess.bat`;
-* if you opted to skip step 1: nothing, empty (again, not recommended).
+* if you opted to skip step 1, or you are running a PrusaSlicer installed as FlatPak: *nothing, empty;* you will have to run the script manually or through some thing that is triggered when adding files to a folder.

 If you want to use the **bed 3D model and texture** from the `Bed_model` directory without having to configure them manually for each printer profile:
 1. Place the STL and PNG file somewhere on your computer's disk in a location that won't change.